bowman2001/perplexdoc/content/doc/intro/markdown/index.md

 When we start writing Markdown, this question may not come to mind, because we often decide habitually: But should we still manually wrap the lines after a certain amount of characters — or better not?

-_My experience_ : No, these _hard line wraps_ cause us and collaborating authors a lot of unnecessary trouble in the long run.
-Almost all text editor programs are nowadays able to _softly wrap_ long lines.
+Hard line wraps cause us and collaborating authors a lot of unnecessary trouble in the long run.
+Almost all text editor programs are nowadays able to **softly wrap** long lines.
 Maybe we have to turn on that option for Markdown, but it should definitely be there.

 When we rely on soft line wrapping everyone can read and edit the Markdown using a suitable line width.
-When we place manual wraps instead, everyone — including ourselves — has to deal with them again and again.
+When we place manual wraps, everyone — including ourselves — has to deal with them again and again.
 They have to be moved or removed every time, when text is added or deleted.

 {{< mnote up=14 >}}
 **GitHub** decided to treat all hard wraps as such on their platform a short while ago.